sommergeo/swabian_jura/README.md

 ## Examples

 ### Print map
 This print map measures 120x80 mm at 300 dpi, which is suitable for printing on a ISO-A4 page in portrait orientation.
-If your computer screen has a standard resolution of 96 dpi, you see this map roughly in original size.
 Topography is represented by a Diercke-style elevation with both analytical and combined hillshading.
 Types are in Open Sans 6-8pt.
 Only the Danube and relevant rivers are labeled.
+* <a href="/export/swabian_jura_120x80_EN.png" target="_blank">PNG without labels</a>
+* <a href="/export/swabian_jura_120x80.png" target="_blank">PNG without labels</a> in german
+* <a href="/export/swabian_jura_120x80_EN.svg" target="_blank">SVG</a> (all layers as editable vectors)

 ![Print map of the Swabian Jura](/img/swabian_jura_120x80_EN_96dpi.png)